vorburger/ESON/README.md

 How to Develop?
 ---------------

+How to nuke everything not in Git under source control, THUS LOOSING ANYTHING UNCOMMITED (in staging), and build locally to make sure you're good:

+   git reset --hard ; git clean -dfx ; mvn -o clean package

 Get on the [eclipse-emf-eson-dev Google Group](https://groups.google.com/forum/#!forum/eclipse-emf-eson-dev) and start yapping...

 The recommended way to get a ready-to-rock development workspace is to the [Eclipse Oomph Installer](https://wiki.eclipse.org/Eclipse_Oomph_Installer), which includes a Setup Model for ESON.
 Alternatively you could also just do it old-style and manually: